AlgoMaster Logo

 Understanding the Problem

 We're looking for the shortest contiguous subarray whose elements sum to at least target.
-Two things jump out right away.
+Two properties of the input shape the solution.

 First, the array contains only positive integers.
-That's a huge deal.
-It means that as we extend a subarray to the right, the sum can only increase.
-And as we shrink it from the left, the sum can only decrease.
-This monotonic behavior is exactly what makes the sliding window technique work here.
+As we extend a subarray to the right, the sum can only increase, and as we shrink it from the left, the sum can only decrease.
+This monotonic behavior is what makes the sliding window technique work here.

-Second, we want the minimum length, not the subarray itself.
-So we just need to track the best length seen so far as we scan through the array.
+Second, we want the minimum length, not the subarray itself, so we only track the best length seen so far as we scan through the array.

 Key Constraints:

 • All values are positive (both nums[i] and target).
-This guarantees that prefix sums are strictly increasing, which unlocks binary search.
+This guarantees that prefix sums are strictly increasing, which is what makes binary search applicable.
 It also means the sliding window's sum behaves monotonically.

-• target can be up to 10^9 and nums[i] up to 10^4, so even summing all 10^5 elements gives at most 10^9.
-There are valid cases where no subarray meets the target.
+• target can be up to 10^9 and nums[i] up to 10^4, so the sum of all 10^5 elements reaches 10^9.
+A subarray sum plus target can approach 2 * 10^9, which is close to the 32-bit integer limit.
+There are also valid cases where no subarray meets the target.

 Approach 1: Brute Force